theone11/HomeAssistantConfig/README.md

   ![Irrigation Group Hold Action](ScreenShots/irrigation_group_hold_action.png?raw=true)

+### Temperature Sensors
+Displays all temperature sensors that are defined in the relevant DEFINITIONS section - including their location on the floorplan.

 ### Water Boiler
 Defines the Water Boiler button location.
 If the water boiler is unavailable the background color of the button will change to RED.